linode/docs/docs/guides/databases/mysql/mysqldump-backups/index.md

 To schedule regular backups of your database, you can use the mysqldump command inside of a cron job.

+1. Log in to the system where you wish to capture and store your backups.
+This system should likely be a remote / cloud-based Linux server that is always running and should have a MySQL client installed.

 1. Store your database credentials and connection details using the `mysql_config_editor set` command.
 An example command is provided below, though be sure to replace the values with your own.
-See [Securely Storing Credentials](#securely-storing-credentials) section for additional details and options.
+See [Securely Storing Credentials](/docs/guides/securely-store-mysql-credentials/) guide for additional details and options.

         mysql_config_editor set --login-path=[name] --user=[username] --host=[host] --password --warn